-(Mai rk One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the he quarterly period ended March 3 31, 2024 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 For the ne transition period from to) Commission file number 001-0432 1 TXO Partners, L.F.
-Delaware 32-0368858 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 400 West 7th Street, Fort Worth, Texas 76102 (Address of Principal Executive Offices) (Zip Code) (Regist (817) 334-7800 rant's telephone number, including a rea code) Secu rities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which ch registered Common Units TXO New York Stock Exch ange mont Indic poste ate by check mark whether the registrant: (1) has filed all reports the (or for such shorter period that the registrant was required to ate by check mark whether the registrant has submitted electrons dispursuant to Rule 405 of Regulation S-T (§232.405 of this chapoest such files).
-Yes 🗵 No 🗆 file such reports); and (2) has been sically and posted on its corporate we ubject to such filing requirements for the past b site, if any, every Interactive Data File requ 90 days.
-Yes ⊠ No □ irred to be submitted and ate by check mark whether the registrant is a large accelerated fi e accelerated filer," "accelerated filer" and "smaller reporting co See the definitions of Larg e accelerated filer Acce lerated filer X Non- accelerated filer ler reporting company ging growth company emerging growth company, indicate by check mark if the registrunting standards provided pursuant to Section 13(a) of the Excha rant has elected not to use the extend new or revised financial Indic ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Y es□ No ⊠ The registrant had outstanding 30,938,332 common units as of May 7 7, 2024.
+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 3 31, 2025 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 For the transition period from to) Commission file number 001-0432 21 TXO Partners, L.F · (Exact name of registrant as specified in it Delaware 32-0368858 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 400 West 7th Street, Fort Worth, Texas 76102 (Address of Principal Executive Offices) (Zip Code) (817) 334-7800 (Regi strant's telephone number, including a rea code) Secui rities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units TXO New York Stock Exchange Indic poste hs (or for such shorter period that the registrant was required to ate by check mark whether the registrant has submitted electro o file such reports); and (2) has been so nically and posted on its corporate we or 15(d) of the Securities Exchange Act of 1934 during the precedicular to such filing requirements for the past 90 days.
+Yes Notes to site, if any, every Interactive Data File required to be submitted to for such shorter period that the registrant was required to submitted lo □ and ate by check mark whether the registrant is a large accelerated e accelerated filer," "accelerated filer" and "smaller reporting of erated filer, or a smaller reporting company.
+See the definitions of nge Act.
+(Check one): Large e accelerated filer Acce lerated filer Non- accelerated filer ler reporting company ging growth company Ellici ging growth company emerging growth company, indicate by check mark if the regis inting standards provided pursuant to Section 13(a) of the Excl ed transition period for complying with any new or revised finance ial Indic ate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Act).
+Y es□ No ⊠ The r registrant had outstanding 41,367,625 common units as of May 1, 2025.